OsbornePro/NovaKey-Daemon/README.md

-# PassLink – Quantum‑Resistant BLE Bridge for Password‑Manager Secrets
+# NovaKey – Quantum‑Resistant BLE Bridge for Password‑Manager Secrets
-**What is PassLink?**
+**What is NovaKey?**
-*PassLink is a one‑tap, post‑quantum‑secure agent that runs as a background service, waits for a phone to push a Kyber‑768 encrypted password/MFA payload over BLE, decrypts it, and auto‑types that secret into a selected text box.*
+*NovaKey is a one‑tap, post‑quantum‑secure agent that runs as a background service, waits for a phone to push a Kyber‑768 encrypted password/MFA payload over BLE, decrypts it, and auto‑types that secret into a selected text box.*

 **Why would I need this?**
 *Even with a password manager you still have to remember at least one master password, the one that unlocks the vault.
 That password often becomes the weakest link because it’s either memorised or stored insecurely.
-PassLink lets you store a strong, high‑entropy master password on your phone and retrieve it with a single tap via a secure, post‑quantum BLE connection.
+NovaKey lets you store a strong, high‑entropy master password on your phone and retrieve it with a single tap via a secure, post‑quantum BLE connection.
 The desktop agent automatically types the secret for you, so you never have to recall or manually enter that critical password again.
 In short, it gives you the security of a truly strong master password without the burden of remembering it.*